 |Founded||27 Temporal 551|

-Amanwen was a beautiful city, crafted of emerald colored crystals, green and brown marbles, and interlaced with many canals.
+Amanwen was a beautiful city of emerald colored crystals, green and brown marbles, and interlaced with canals and a dozen small islands.
 The Angrod took care to have the city's architecture meld with the surrounding valley.

 The city once teamed with more than 20,000 wood elves and other fey creatures.
 In 1515, the Gorum Horde swept into the valley with a thirst for blood.
 Many elves tried to flee into the highlands of the valley.
 Wings of hundars, native to the Khultamir mires, and led by four hellfire wyrms raked the fleeing elves.
 Only a very few made it out of the Quendirion valley.
 The Gorum Horde slaughtered most of the city's population.
 The hellfire wyrms despoiled the city with desecrate and unhallow spells.
 The jara left the place in ruins, returning back to the Tribe Steppes.
 The hellfire wyrms made the ruins their lair.
 They only lasted a few years, the wood elves came back to the place in force and exterminated these evil creatures.